gopala-kr/a-week-in-wild-ai/02-ai-in-healthcare-and-genomics/README.md

-### A brief survey on ai in healthcare and genomics
+### A brief survey : ai in healthcare and genomics